Digital-Peak/DPDocker/tests/README.md

   The test attribute is optional.
 If it is set then only this test is executed, otherwise all system tests.
 - -php
   The PHP version is optional.
 If it is not set, tests will be run on the latest PHP version.
+- -db
+  You can use either _mysql_ or _postgres_ as value.
+If set then the Joomla installations will be installed with the respective driver. _mysql_ is loaded by default.
+- -my
+  The MySQL database version.
+You can use supported tags on [hub.docker.com](https://hub.docker.com/_/mysql).
+If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
+- -pg
+  The Postgres database version.
+You can use supported tags on [hub.docker.com](https://hub.docker.com/_/postgres).
+If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
 - -d
   The debug parameter is optional.
 If it is not set, it starts in debug mode where a VCN viewer can be connected to.